How U.S. Eugenics Policies and Racial Laws Inspired Adolf Hitler

 The dream of a white, blond-haired, blue-eyed ‘master race’ didn’t originate with Adolf Hitler.
 This idea was implemented in the United States decades before Hitler rose to power by American eugenicists, who sterilized tens of thousands of Americans through the 1970s, barred the marriage of thousands, and segregated others.

-The Jim Crow laws of the early twentieth century were also of great interest to Hitler, and his lawyers “perfected” them to create the Law for the Protection of German Blood and German Honor and the Reich Citizenship Law.
+The Jim Crow laws, which lasted from the post-Civil War era until around 1968 and were passed to legalize the marginalization of Black Americans, were also of great interest to Hitler.
+His lawyers “perfected” them to create the Law for the Protection of German Blood and German Honor and the Reich Citizenship Law.
 Together, these were known as the Nuremberg Laws, and they laid the legal groundwork for the persecution of Jewish people during the Holocaust.

 Since our laws and policies inspired Adolf Hitler, it should come as no surprise that on February 20, 1939, the German American Bund, which was openly supportive of Hitler and the rise of fascism in Europe, held an event at Madison Square Garden attended by 20,000 Americans.
-The rally was a very bizarre mix of white supremacy, fascist ideology, and American patriotism.
+The rally was a sick, twisted mix of white supremacy, fascist ideology, and American patriotism.

 Interactive Resources